ventx/slack-pollapp/BLOG.md

 You may have to wait for the DNS record to propagate for a little while, use _nslookup_ by running the output of the `terraform output -raw check_url_command` command.

 # Installing the Slack App to your Workspace
-With the necesarry infrastructure in place we can install the app to a Slack workspace using an [app manifest](https://api.slack.com/reference/manifests) file:
+With the necessary infrastructure in place we can install the app to a Slack workspace using an [app manifest](https://api.slack.com/reference/manifests) file:
 * go to https://api.slack.com/apps
 * click on _Create New App_
 * click on _From an app manifest_